moding-il/bizdoc.core/README.md

 }
 ```

-The above class has a _Form_ annotation, instructing BizDoc to set a title to form when registering it in th econfiguration file.
+The above class has a _Form_ annotation, instructing BizDoc to set a title to form when registering it in the configuration file.

 ##### Mapping database tables

 You can map form model and sub models to database tables by annotating the class with Table, Key, DocumentId and Line attributes.
-Assign the DocumentId attribute to instruct BizDoc to set it's value from the document identity, and the Line attribute to set am ordinal on model collections.
+Assign the DocumentId attribute to instruct BizDoc to set its value from the document identity, and the Line attribute to set am ordinal on model collections.

 ```c#
 [Table("MyTableLine")]